The Power of Contrast for Feature Learning: A Theoretical Analysis: Omitted proofs for Section

 As shown in Theorem \ref{thm: supervised ap}, the optimal solution of contrastive learning is equivalent to PCA of the following matrix:

-Again we will deal with these terms separately, \begin{enumerate} \item For the first term, as we have discussed, $X$ can be divided into two matrices $M$ and $E$, each of them consists of subgaussian columns.
-Again we can obtain the result as in (\ref{CL difference bound}) (the proof is totally same):
+Again we will deal with these terms separately, \begin{enumerate} \item For the first term, as we have discussed, $X$ can be divided into two matrices $M$ and $E$, each of them consisting of sub-gaussian columns.
+Again we can obtain the result as in (\ref{CL difference bound}) (the proof is totally the same):

 \item For the second term, notice that:

 and that:

 Since $\xi_i^k\sim\mathcal{N}(0,\Sigma^k)$, we can conclude that: